MichaIng/DietPi-Docs/docs/software/dns_servers.md

     You can use `pihole -r` to repair or reconfigure your Pi-hole instance.

-    !!! warning "Do **NOT** select to install Lighttpd" Do **NOT** select to install Lighttpd when being asked, as this will mix our own webserver stack setup with the different one provided by the Pi-hole installer, which causes various issues.
+    !!! warning "Do **NOT** select to install Lighttpd" Do **NOT** select to install Lighttpd when being asked, as this would lead to doubled PHP and webserver installs or conflicting webserver settings.

 === "Setting the password"